 The 1940’s again saw the hotel requisitioned as a military hospital during the Second World War – the US Navy destroyed the Eden-Roc Pavilion with 3 bombs.
 Allied troops were there for 3 years and by the time they left the hotel was back to its former glory; the Americans repaired the damaged buildings at their own expense.

 The 1950’s and 1960’s saw the arrival of high-end clientele in a continuous stream, everyone from Picasso to the Kennedy family to aeroplane maker Marcel Dassault and actress Marlene Dietrich.

-A 7-year stint of refurbishments was completed in 2013 including room upgrades, new plumbing and electrics for the original Villa Soleil building, and the creation of the Eden-Roc Grill and Champagne Lounge (renovations are estimated to have cost more than €60 million).
+A 7-year stint of refurbishments at the hotel was completed in 2013 including room upgrades, new plumbing and electrics for the original Villa Soleil building, and the creation of the Eden-Roc Grill and Champagne Lounge (renovations are estimated to have cost more than €60 million).

 The Silver Screen & Glittering Soirees

-It is a buzzing conglomerate of entertainment insiders come May when the Cannes International Film Festival ensures rooms and suites are filled and haute couture gowns and tuxedos are kept immaculate.
-One of the most coveted tickets of the festival, is the annual amfAR gala dinner hosted at the hotel where every celebrity in town attends this renowned fundraiser for AIDS research.
+Hôtel du Cap-Eden-Roc is a buzzing conglomerate of entertainment insiders come May when the Cannes International Film Festival ensures rooms and suites are filled and haute couture gowns and tuxedos are kept immaculate.
+One of the most coveted tickets during Cannes, is the annual amfAR gala dinner hosted at the hotel where every celebrity in town attends this renowned fundraiser for AIDS research.

 What to Expect